Chizzle001/Disaster_Tweets_Sample_Project/README.md

 ## Usage

-To use the trained **Random Forest** model to make predictions on new tweets, you can use the following approach:
+To use the trained **Random Forest** model to make predictions on new tweets, use the following approach:

 1. Preprocess the text data as described in the preprocessing section.
 2. Transform the new text data into TF-IDF features using the same `TfidfVectorizer` used for training.